madhavshaurya/BS-JS-TASK/README.md

-# Bootstrap & JavaScript Task - Sample Project
+# Bootstrap Task - Sample Project

 This is a simple project for Bootstrap Task.
 It includes a set of HTML files that demonstrate the use of Bootstrap for creating responsive and visually appealing web pages.